Spiz404/graph_visual/readme.md

 <p align="center">
   <img src="https://github.com/Spiz404/graph_visual/assets/58977203/edd57445-8cb5-457b-ac59-be20d521453a" alt="insert mode">
 </p>
+You enter this mode by pressing the i button.
 In this mode you can:
 - insert a new node with a left click
 - insert a new edge by right clicking on the source node and then on the destination node